Robert Smillie: Early life

 Born in Belfast, the second son of John Smillie, a Scottish crofter.
-Until his adult years, he spelt his name as "Smellie"; including on his wedding certificate in 1878.
+Until his adult years, he spelt his name as "Smellie"; including on his marriage certificate in 1878.
 During his early years, he was orphaned and brought up by his grandmother who taught him how to read and write.
 By the age of nine, he was working as an errand boy and by the age of eleven, he was working at a spinning mill.
 He was able to obtain some books by authors such as Charles Dickens, Robert Burns and William Shakespeare, but his education suffered as he had to provide income for the family.

 By the age of fifteen, he had left Ireland for Glasgow, where he found employment at a brass foundry, but left for the Mines of Larkhall; and later became the Leader of British mineworkers.
 He was first a hand-pumper at the Sumerlee Colliery, which involved working twelve hours a day with no human contact.
 He married Ann Hamilton on 31 December 1878, and began to educate himself in the evenings; where he worked his way up through the ranks to become the colliery checkweighman.